Goytai/ReactNativeWebBoilerplate/README.md

 - **Port Already in Use**: If port 5173 is occupied, Vite will automatically use the next available port
 - **Component Compatibility**: Not all React Native components are supported on web.
 Check the [React Native Web compatibility guide](https://necolas.github.io/react-native-web/docs/compatibility/)
 - **Build Issues**: Ensure TypeScript compilation passes before building for web
+- **Native Module Issues**: Remember this is a React Native CLI project, not Expo.
+Native modules require proper linking and may need platform-specific configuration

 ## 📚 Learn More